yanickrochon/number-scale/README.md

 * **IEEE1541** - is a powers of 2 scale for bytes measurements similar to the **SI** scale.

-#### Custom Scales
+### numberScale.defineScale(name:String, scale:Object, baseUnitValue:Number)

 It is possible to define a new scale, or even override a current one, by calling `numberScale.defineScale(name, scale, base)` where `scale` is an `Object` defining the scale's properties.
 Take a look at the [known scale definitions](lib/number-scale.js#L46-L94) for more information.

-Once a custom scale has been defined, it can be accessed via `numberScale.scales[name]`.
+#### Custom Scales

+Custom scales are accessible just like any other scales, through the `numberScale.scales` object.

+### numberScale.parse(value:String|Array[, options:Object]) : Number

+This is the inverse of `numberScale(value, options)`.
+The function returns `NaN` is the given value cannot be parsed.

 ## Contribution